svetob/blog/content/blog/elixir-logstash-json.md

 # Sending logs to Logstash via TCP

-Now, instead of printing to console, we want to sent these logs to Logstash.
+Now, instead of printing to console, we want to send these logs to Logstash.

 ## Setting up Logstash with a JSON consumer